zhbanton/wdi_1_ruby_hw_auto_sales/README.md

 The application user, Lot Manager, will be able to set a _adjustment price_ on each car.
 This will allow the user to vary the cost of the car.
 It will typically represent the profit margin but it could be negative if the user so determines.

 You will create a set of _User Stories_ that will determine this app's features.
 The User Stories will be saved in a file named "user_stories.txt".
 They should be ordered by priority.
 Each completed story should be prefixed with __(DONE)__.
+Feel free to add as many stories as you can dream up, that may be implemented in the future.

 You can _either_ manually input each car, with it's attributes and damages, _OR_ you can create a populate _class method_ on the Auto Lot class_